vitorpp10/Python-Automations/web_scraping/dragon_quote/README.md

 ## Possible extensions

-You can extend this script to include features such as:
+***You can extend this script to include features such as:***

-- Saving favorite quotes to a database (SQLite).
+- *Saving favorite quotes to a database (SQLite)*.
-- Filtering quotes by specific tags.
+- *Filtering quotes by specific tags*.

 ## Setup

-If you are setting up this project for the first time, install the required libraries:

-pip install requests beautifulsoup4 colorama
+If you are setting up this project for the first time, install the required libraries: `pip install requests beautifulsoup4 colorama`

-text

 ---